All Episodes

 Listen to the president.

-We've had a lot of victories, but we haven't had a victory on health care.
+We've had a lot of victories, but we haven't had a victory in healthcare.

-I am very disappointed because again, even as a civilian, for seven years I've been hearing about health care.
+I am very disappointed because, again, even as a civilian, for seven years, I've been hearing about healthcare and I've been hearing about repeal and replace.

 And Obamacare is a total disaster.